BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

   specific execution thread.

-* once execution is complete, it uses the Command Generator to send a response based on the final state of the Command.
+* once execution is complete, it uses the Command Generator to send a response based on the final stateOB of the Command.

 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_